IBM/presto-hudi-workshop/docs/lab-2/README.md

 (2 rows)
 ```

-Notice how Hudi has implicity created two versions of the MoR table, each provides a different view.
-But for now, querying them shows the same view since all tables are currently in the same state.
+Notice how Hudi has implicity created two versions of the MoR table - each provides a different view.
+Right now, querying them shows the same information since we've only just created the table.

 ```sh
 presto:default> select commit_num, fare, begin_lon, begin_lat, ts from mor_trips_table_rt;